Skip to content

 Facebook

-There are no doubt plenty more places I need to check out in Durham and I’m sure I’ll get to them all soon (next on the list is Chapters Tea Rooms).
+There are no doubt plenty more places I need to check out in Durham and I’m sure I’ll get to them all soon.
 For now though the above are what I would consider to be the best cafes in Durham at the moment.

 I would love to know what you think – have you visited any already and have a favourite or are you now planning your next trip around coffee?